 - Each single file should not exceed 100,000 records.

 - Large amounts of data being uploaded simultaneously can have an impact on IPND data users, such as public number directory publishers.

-- Failing to keep contact details current with the IPND Manager may mean you’re not informed about important IPND updates, planned or unplanned outages and other important IPND-related information.
+- Keep contact details current with the IPND Manager.
+Failing to do so may mean you’re not informed about important IPND updates, planned or unplanned outages and other important IPND-related information.

 10. Read and understand the IPND Manager’s Information Pack:

 - For technical and practical queries about uploading data to the IPND, contact IPND Technical Support.
 All other general queries can be emailed to the IPND Manager mailbox at email@example.com.